Where We Operate

 Oklahoma

-We are active in Major County with the Crown Shamrock #1, #2, #3, and #4 Joint Ventures and continue to develop this play in the Hunton Formation with horizontal oil and gas wells.
-They are typically drilled vertically to approximately 8,700 feet, then lateral approximately 5,000 feet.
+We are active in Major County with the Crown Shamrock #1, #2, #3, #4, and #5 Joint Ventures and continue to produce from this play in the Hunton Formation with horizontal oil and gas wells.
+These wells are typically drilled vertically to approximately 8,700 feet, then lateral approximately 5,000 feet.
 The target is the prolific Hunton Formation which reaches a thickness of 350-400 feet in the region.
 This region has been developed vertically for over 50 years from the Hunton and shallower oil zones.
 The Hunton Formation in this area is highly fractured with the fractures trending east to west.
 Our laterals are typically drilled due north to south in an attempt to intersect as many natural fractures as possible in the overlooked Hunton pay zone.

 Colorado